 Shopify is an e-commerce platform that allows you to open your own online store.
 This is a great option that you can use to list the goods that you’ll be flipping.
 You’ll have your own online hub available for sharing the stuff that you can then market to the public.

-Begin by picking a store name, then finish setting up your website by adding products, uploading product images, and writing their descriptions, pricing, shipping details, and more.
+Begin a Shopify side hustle by picking a store name, then finish setting up your website by adding products, uploading product images, and writing their descriptions, pricing, shipping details, and more.
 Once your Shopify store is live, you can begin selling online to the public right away.

 eBay is an online marketplace where you can buy and sell just about anything.
-It’s easy to get started with this platform; like I mentioned earlier, this was the channel I chose to use to flip my unneeded belongings every holiday season for extra money.
+It’s easy to get started with this platform.
+As I mentioned earlier, this was the avenue I chose to use to flip my unneeded belongings every holiday season for extra money.

 This is an easy way to get your stuff online fast and in front of eBay’s huge audience.